jjaychen1e/logseq-plugin-image-uploader/README.md

 ![example_usage](./example_usage_auto.gif)

-Alternatively, if you have inserted any images before, you can right-click any block' dot to show its context menu, and select `Upload image`.
+Alternatively, if you have inserted any images before, you can right-click any block's dot to show its context menu, and select `Upload image`.
 All images detected in that block will be uploaded, and replaced with remote URLs.

 ![example_usage](./example_usage.gif)